hayd/pyfaker/README.md

 Out[14]: u'01662 12756'

 ```
-*all of this is generated from the faker gems yamls.*
+*all of this is generated from the faker gem's yamls.*

 ####Next up:

 - python 3 support (!)
-- a few bugs need fixing: `.Title`, updating base language with local one isn't quite working fully and something when calling `Name.name` in `fr` (sometimes).
-- make decorator version
+- make decorator (?)
-- guess how to gake based on variable names
+- guess what to fake based on names